-Geography is a dynamic subject that is firmly grounded in the real world and focuses on the interactions between individuals, societies and physical processes in both time and space.
-The course aims to identify trends and patterns in these interactions.
-It also investigates the way in which people adapt and respond to change, and evaluates actual and possible management strategies associated with such change.
-Geography aims to describe and explain the similarities and differences between places.
-These may be defined on a variety of scales and from the perspectives of a different range of actors, with varying powers over decision-making processes.
-Within individuals and societies subjects, Geography is distinctive in its spatial dimension and occupies a middle ground between social or human sciences and natural sciences.
+Geography is a dynamic subject which investigates the interactions between individuals, societies and physical processes over both time and space.
+It also considers the way in which people adapt and respond to change and evaluates actual and possible management strategies associated with such change.
+Within individuals and societies subjects, Geography is distinctive in its spatial dimension and occupies a unique middle ground between the humanities and the sciences.